shlshl211/releasator/README.md

 1. Download the releasator.tgz and unpack it somewhere on your system.
 Good location might be `/opt/releasator`
 2. On the target system, go to a dir that is on `PATH` and create a symlink:
 ```
-cd /usr/local/bin
-ln -s /opt/releasator/bin/releasator.sh releasator
+ln -s /opt/releasator/bin/releasator.sh /usr/local/bin/releasator
 ```
 3. That's it.

 ## Preparing project for *Releasator*

 **pom.xml**
+* make `net.sf.buildbox.maven:buildbox-pom:1.0.5` the parent of this pom (alternatively, use your corporation-specific clone)
-* properly fill `<scm>` structure
+* properly fill the `<scm>` structure
 * decide about your `buildNumber` property - defining it will make the *codename* required
-* add following fragment to your `/project/build/pluginManagement/plugins`:
+* add following fragment into your `pom.xml`'s `/project/build/pluginManagement/plugins` element:
 ```
+...
 <plugin>
     <groupId>org.apache.maven.plugins</groupId>
     <artifactId>maven-release-plugin</artifactId>
-    <version>2.1</version>
+    <version>2.5.2</version>
     <configuration>
         <mavenExecutorId>forked-path</mavenExecutorId>
         <useReleaseProfile>false</useReleaseProfile>
         <arguments>-Prelease-profile</arguments>
     </configuration>
 </plugin>
+...
 ```
-(this is because only version 2.1 is working; some newer were failing, and the latest ones were not tested yet)

-**settings.xml**
-If this file is placed in your project root, it will be used for the `prepare` command.
-It should contain enough settings for successful build; there should be no nexus credentials.
+This enforces version `2.5.2` (some other versions have critical bugs!), and activates special `release-profile` defined in `settings.xml`.

+* Prepare your **~/.m2/settings.xml**
+Your settings.xml should look something like this:

 **upload-settings.xml**
 This file is required in your project root during the `upload` command.

-> TODO: is this all?
+* Prepare your **~/.m2/settings.xml**
+Your settings.xml should look something like this:

 ```
 <?xml version="1.0" encoding="UTF-8"?>